Shoulder Arthritis Overview

 The most common symptom associated with arthritis of the shoulder is pain.
 Arthritis-related shoulder pain can range from instances of long, mild pain, to periods of intense, sharp shoulder pain.
 The pain is almost always intensified and aggravated by activity and progressively worsens.

-Depending on what joint is affected by arthritis, the pain may be felt in the center of the back of the shoulder (if the glenohumeral shoulder joint is affected), whereas pain will typically be focused on the top or front of the shoulder if the arthritis is in the AC joint.
+Depending on which joint is affected by arthritis, the pain may be felt in the center of the back of the shoulder (if the glenohumeral shoulder joint is affected), whereas pain will typically be focused on the top or front of the shoulder if the arthritis is in the AC joint.
 Patients with rheumatoid arthritis will have pain in both areas and a change in weather will usually intensify the discomfort.

 Limited range of motion or stiffness and difficulty lifting, reaching or stretching the arm can also be symptoms of shoulder arthritis.
 Mechanical symptoms such as clicking, snapping, or popping can also be present.
-As the disease progresses, any movement of the shoulder causes pain.
+As the disease progresses, any movement of the shoulder can cause pain.
 Night pain is common and sleeping may be difficult.

-Shoulder replacement surgeries are among Dr. Millett’s favorite procedures to perform because the results are so predictable and the pain relief is so complete.
+Shoulder replacement surgeries are among Dr. Millett’s favorite procedures to perform because the results are very predictable and the pain relief is so complete.
 Shoulder replacement surgery is highly effective at eliminating pain and restoring function so that patients can return to activities of daily living and sports such as skiing, tennis, and golf.
-During these procedures, the joint surfaces are surgically replaced through an incision in the front of the shoulder, and a metal ball and plastic socket are inserted to resurface the damaged joint surfaces.
-Only one muscle is split during the procedure.
+During this procedure, the joint is surgically replaced through an incision in the front of the shoulder, and a metal ball and plastic socket are inserted to recreate the damaged joint.
+Only one muscle is split during the procedure, allowing for a smoother recovery with less tissue damage.
 Full recovery with return to unrestricted activities can be expected by 3 to 4 months.